pomm-project/Foundation/documentation/configuration.rst

     $session_builder = new SessionBuilder(['dsn' => 'pgsql://user:pass@host:port/db_name']);
     $session_builder->addParameter('my_parameter', 'my_value');

-In a more general way, ``SessionBuilder`` class is made to be overloaded by a project dedicated *session builder* class.
+In a more general way, ``SessionBuilder`` class is made to be overloaded by a project-dedicated *session builder* class.
 It is then possible to overload the ``getDefaultConfiguration()`` method.
 It keeps the class configurable with a custom default configuration.

 Session customization
 ~~~~~~~~~~~~~~~~~~~~~